Cato the Younger: Senatorial leadership

-Cato was fortunate to emerge into politics during a "changing of the guard" in the senate.
+Cato was fortunate to emerge into politics when much of the senate was devoid of senior consular leadership.
 The previous Social War, followed by Sulla's civil war and then the proscriptions, had destroyed a great number of senatorial families.
 Because of the great bloodletting of previous decades and a growing trend toward semi-retirement rather than active political life after leaving office, by 65 BC, the number of active senior leaders – consulares, that is, former consuls – in the senate had fallen to just nine.
-Cato's pro-senatorial beliefs and oratorical skills positioned him in taking an active role in opposing those "men who[,] in his view[,] threatened the conventional order of the senate":
+Cato's pro-senatorial beliefs and oratorical skills positioned him in taking an active role in leading more conservative senators:

-Moreover, his archaic mannerisms also helped him gain influence among the senators and the people: by making "himself into a living example of the old-fashioned Roman... [he] tapped into the deep vein of patriotism and conservatism that ran through the blood of every Roman citizen... disagreeing with [Cato] seemed to be a rejection of Roman tradition and therefore of Rome itself".
-His antiquarianism and birth to a family that had produced consuls more than a century into the past also helped win prestige among the senatorial elite, "who believed that their right to govern Rome was in large part inherited".
+Moreover, his archaic mannerisms also helped him gain influence among the senators and the people.
+According to Fred Drogula, a classicist, by making "himself into a living example of the old-fashioned Roman... [he] tapped into the deep vein of patriotism and conservatism that ran through the blood of every Roman citizen... disagreeing with [Cato] seemed to be a rejection of Roman tradition and therefore of Rome itself".
+His antiquarianism and birth to a family that had produced consuls more than a century into the past also helped win prestige among the senatorial elite.

-For Fred Drogula, a classicist and historian, Cato's posturing as "the voice of the ancestors enabled him to push or shame others into agreeing with his opinions", which also helped to make up for his meagre financial resources in an expensive political environment where large bribes paid to voters was a normal part of campaigning.
-His policies also symbolised "for the aristocracy a nobility of purpose and principle that they liked to associate with their whole order".
-It, however, made him a difficult ally or potential ally whose "extreme interpretation of conservatism gave him little room to compromise without seeming to abandon his principles".
+For Fred Drogula, Cato's posturing as "the voice of the ancestors enabled him to push or shame others into agreeing with his opinions", which also helped to make up for his meagre financial resources in an expensive political environment where large bribes paid to voters was a normal part of campaigning.
+His principled stands also found themselves well taken in a senate which sought to portray itself as morally upright.
+It, however, made him a difficult ally or potential ally: he would accept few deviations from what he saw as traditional Roman principles.

-By the end of his tribunate, he was very popular among the nobility: "such influence was remarkable for a man who had not yet reached the praetorship or commanded an army".
-He also was instrumental in uniting the senate, even at this earlier stage in his career, against Caesar; his success in his anti-Caesarian politics, however, forced Caesar "look elsewhere to achieve political success" and thereby forced Caesar to adopt more aggressive popularis tactics.
+By the end of his tribunate, he was remarkably popular among the nobility, especially for such a junior senator with no claims to military victory.
+He also was instrumental in uniting the senate, even at this earlier stage in his career, against Caesar; his success in his anti-Caesarian politics, however, forced Caesar to adopt more aggressive popularis tactics and eventually form his alliance with Pompey and Crassus.
 In the years after his tribunate, many of the other leading conservative senators died or retired.
 Cato then assumed a loose leadership of the more conservative wing of senators, further bolstering his influence.